kylewhittemore/full-stack-sequelize/README.md

 * you now have two databases, a local development database and a deployed production database
 * when running your application locally as you develop, it will connect to the local development database using the credentials you supplied in your .env file
 * the heroku-deployed application will connect automatically to the deployed production database
+* if at any point you with to revert to a clean data set, run the migration/seeder instructions above.
+Heroku has a cli that can be accessed by running

+        heroku run bash <name of application>
+  this will allow you to run the migration and seed commands on the production database manually by running the `npx sequelize-cli...` commands detailed above.
+* remember that the heroku postbuild script in the package.json file is optional and may or may not be worth keeping in for you if you use the heroku cli tool.
+It will append the seedfile dataset to the database each time the application is pushed to heroku.
+You can also drop the table using your management tool prior to running another heroku build.

 ### **To Disable ESLint**
 * delete the .eslintrc.js file